 Eugene Kusse, factory director of Alpro Wevelgem clarified: “Alpro has concluded an agreement with azulatis (then the industry's business unit, ed.)
 For the construction and operation of a water reuse system on the Wevelgem site, with the aim of production of drinking water quality process water.
 We consciously choose not to use this water in our products themselves, but in our production processes.
 The water reuse installation combines various filter techniques such as groffiltration, pipe flocculation or flocculation, ultrafiltration and reverse osmosis, which ensures that the water meets the standards for drinking water and in this way reusable in our factory processes.
 The installation has an initial capacity of 720,000 m³ of water per year, which we can later expand to as much as 930,000 m³ of drinking water per year.
 That is 372 Olympic swimming pools.
 In addition, she is designed for a maximum treatment flow of 200 m³/hour with a maximum net production of 140 m³/hour of drinking water.
 With these figures, the installation at Alpro Wevelgem is the largest water reuse installation in Flanders.
 Azulatis is responsible for the operation of the water reuse installation, and also takes on the quality follow -up to always guarantee the drinking water quality of the delivered process water. ”

-Azulatis supplies 'customized water' to companies, including through reuse projects where we further upgrade purified waste water to drinking water quality - as here at Alpro -, ”says Frank De Poortere, CEO ad interim at Azulatis.
-“That not only closes the water cycle, we also ensure more capacity on the drinking water network and less pressure on vulnerable groundwater layers.
-With this project we also contribute substantially to the objectives of the Blue Deal of the Flemish Government.
+Azulatis supplies 'customised water' to companies, including through reuse projects in which we – as here at Alpro – further upgrade purified wastewater to drinking water quality," says Frank De Poortere, interim CEO at Azulatis.
+"This not only closes the water cycle, but also increases capacity on the drinking water network and reduces pressure on vulnerable groundwater layers.
+With this project, we are also making a substantial contribution to the objectives of the Flemish government's Blue Deal.